Fuzss/forgeconfigapiport/README.md

 ## DEVELOPER INFORMATION

 ### Adding to your workspace
 This project is still in development.
 Implementing it in your workspace is not yet recommended.
-Therefore, no maven repo exists at the moment.
+Therefore, no maven repository exists at the moment.

+#### Adding Forge Config API Port via the Curse Maven
-In case you're eager to test this project, it can be included via the Curse Maven (Note: File id is found at the end of the file url).
-This is how it's generally done.
+In case you're eager to test this project, it can be included via the Curse Maven (Note: project name is merely a descriptor, you should be able to choose it freely; project id is found in the info box of a project page, file id is found at the end of the file url).
+This is how adding a Curse Maven dependency is generally done:
 ```groovy
 repositories {
 	maven { url = "https://cursemaven.com" }